 Alternatively, steam in the oven.
 Stand the pudding basin in a roasting tin filled with water, then cover with a tent of foil and cook for the same length of time at 160C/fan 140C/gas 3.
 Check roasting tin occasionally as the water may need to be topped up.

 To store, allow to cool, then store in a cool, dry cupboard.
 The pudding will keep for up to a year.

 On the day, steam for 1 hr before turning out, decorating with holly and serving with extra-thick double cream or vanilla ice cream.
-Alternatively, try my Orange custard cream (below).
+Alternatively check out this brown sugar brandy cream, or try my Orange custard cream (below).